Autodesk/Neon/docs/learn/introduction/04-the-domain-level.md

 !!!
 Warning

-    All Neon operation related to runnig computation or moving data have a asynchronous semantic.
+    All Neon operations related to runnig computation or moving data have a asynchronous semantic.
     At the domain level it is up to the user to handle any sort of synchronization manually.

 ```cpp linenums="93" title="Neon/tutorials/introduction/domainLevel/domainLevel.cpp"